 Bursitis If pain is felt directly on the back of the elbow joint rather than under the arm out, then this is a sign of bursitis.
 It is caused by inflammation of the sac lubricant in the joint.
 Constant rubbing of the tendon over the bone Along with the high number of recurrent shoulder, arm, hip, knee and ankle causing pain.

-One can have quick help for elbow pain by doing the following; provide arms to rest until the pain goes away and then massage the area to ease tension and stress in the muscles.
+Elbow pain treatment include provide arms to rest until the pain goes away and then massage the area to ease tension and stress in the muscles.
 Do exercises to strengthen the area to prevent further injury.
 If you need to remember what is being done, which causes injury, we must not forget to warm up for at least ten minutes to stretch before starting any activity.
 Frequent breaks should not be forgotten.

 A wide range of treatments for elbow pain offered in conventional medicine.
 They range from drug injections to surgery, but the pain will never completely finished except for one stop stressed joints.
 The muscles and tendons can be damaged and the pain may further worsen without adequate rest.

-Need Consultation for Elbow Pain?
+Need Consultation for Elbow Pain Treatment?
 Please contact us by calling (65) 64762106 or Schedule an Appointment here on our website.
-Our professional orthopaedic specialist, Dr. Kevin Yip, has more than 20 years experience.
+Our Elbow pain specialist has more than 20 years experience.
 Be assured that you will be receiving professional treatments that suit your needs.
 Consultations are covered by most insurance.

 - Elbow Pain due to Tennis Injury

 - Tennis Elbow: Elbow Hurts Due To Tennis